ermig1979/Synet/README.md

 Darknet Test project for Linux
 ==============================
-To build test to compare Synet and [Darknet](https://github.com/pjreddie/darknet) for Linux you can run folowing bash script:
+To build test to compare Synet and [Darknet](https://github.com/pjreddie/darknet) for Linux you can run following bash script:

     ./build.sh darknet